frFrançais (French)

 Claudie Eustache

-As a Climate Change Project Officer ffor the Quebec office, Claudie is coordinating both adaptation and mitigation projects for francophone municipalities.
+As a Climate Change Project Coordinator for the Quebec office, Claudie coordinates both adaptation and mitigation projects for francophone municipalities.
 She supports them to strengthen their resilience and achieve their GHG emission reduction goals.
 Claudie has experience in local planning, public participation and sustainability.
-She believes in the importance of sharing knowledges and supporting local initiatives to induce positive changes in communities and tackling the issues brought by climate changes
+She believes in the importance of sharing knowledges and supporting local initiatives to induce positive changes in communities and tackling the issues brought by climate changes.

-Claudie holds a B.Sc. in International studies (concentration in Development) and a Master in Urban Planning from Université de Montréal.
-She has worked for non-profits in public participation and BIAs, as well as companies involved in the field of carbon management and sustainability solutions.
-She also has been involved with professional initiatives for the sharing of knowledge and best practices in planning and sustainability, such as Relève en urbanisme and B Local Québec.
+Claudie holds a Bachelor’s in International Studies (concentration in Development) and a Master’s in Urban Planning from Université de Montréal.
+She has worked for non-profits in public participation and local development, as well as for companies involved in the fields of greenhouse gas emission management and sustainability solutions.
+She has also been involved in professional initiatives to share knowledge and best practices in planning and sustainability, such as Relève en urbanisme and B Local Québec.

 Pavils Hawkins